 Each year, before the end of October, students will receive an email from our Registrar asking for their intention to return to St Andrew's College for the following year.
+Re-enrolment for the following year is not guaranteed and an application may be accepted or declined at the College's absolute discretion.
 On confirmation, a document will be emailed which will need to be signed by both student and parents.

 Students will be allocated a provisional place for the new academic year, subject to satisfactory academic performance, acceptable attitude and behaviour and a commitment to financial responsibility evidenced by the payment of all outstanding fees and charges.
 Places will be confirmed when the student provides evidence of University results as soon as they are available, recording for the archives relevant College and University material, and apply for residence for the new academic year.
 Students must enclose a Re-Registration fee of \$2,000 (or \$3,000 for international) redeemable against Semester 2 fees and a completed Guarantee and Undertaking Form.
 Returning students are reminded that failure to take up residency in College following acceptance and allocation of a room will require the student to pay the charges under the "Residential Commitment".
-Students wishing to re-enter College are directed to read the Personal Commitment, see Undergraduates page 11.
+Students wishing to re-enter College are directed to read the Personal Commitment, see Undergraduates page 12.